Lemoncode/rerender-vs-surgical-updates/README.md

 ```

-Depending on the device it may go faster or slower, but we have improved somewhat.
+Depending on the device it may go faster or slower, but we have improved this somewhat.

 ## SolidJS

-In this example we have implemented the same as the previous one but using SolidJS.
+Let's see how can we implement the previous example using `SolidJS`.

-We still use `JSX` but instead of having a React state with the products we use signals.
-In this case, we don't need to wrap the `handleChange` function with `useCallback` nor the `filtered` with `useMemo` because these functions will be created only once (even if we update the properties of that product).
+One advantage for `React` developers is that `SolidJS` makes use of `JSX`, then following this example we will just replace `useState` with `signal` and by doing that we don't need to use `useCallback` and `useMemo` for this case, why?
+Because the component is only rendered once thus the functions will be created only once.

 _./src/app.tsx_